harlecin/cpp/foundations/foundations.md

 When I left my old job at Austrian Post, my colleagues got me an amazing parting-gift: An Amazon Deep Racer :)

-While it is quite easy to work with Deep Racer using AWS sagemaker, I wanted to program Deep Racer directly.
+While it is quite easy to work with Deep Racer using AWS Sagemaker, I wanted to program Deep Racer directly.
 Deep Racer runs on Ubuntu Linux with the Robot Operating System (ROS).

 ROS is primarily programmed in C++ (although there are wrappers for Python and Julia).
 I took a C/C++ course many years ago at university and so I decided maybe this is the perfect reason to dive into C++ again, so here I am :)